lala-data/cmustudent-repository/mentalhealth_part1.md

 I did a wireframe mockup to better represent the story arc provided.Even though chart talks specifically to a COVID situation it is generally applicable to any crisis in the world.
 ![Mental Health wireframe mockup](Mockup-MentalHealth.png)

-## Visualization strategy

-I am planning to use Tableau as the main tool to create Visualizations.
-The visualiations I am planning is mostly from CDC and other wesites related to mental health.I am thinking about close to 5-6 visualizations.
-I will be using Shorthand for my final project presentation.

 ## Data